Alkestis Azakdi Bio

 Concept Development

-Spatial Planning
+Spatial Storytelling

-Site Survey & As-Built Documentation
+Site Surveys and As-Built Documentation

 Custom Furniture Design